abrantesdavid/zt9101-wireless-adapter-driver-win10-win11/README.md

 ## Notes
 This driver was kept as a backup because newer drivers provided through Windows Update may not work correctly on some systems.

+## Hardware ID
+This driver is known to work with the following hardware ID:
+USB\VID_350B&PID_9101
+Full device ID:
+USB\VID_350B&PID_9101&REV_0000

+## Notes
+This driver was tested on Windows 11 with a generic USB Wi-Fi adapter sold as:
+- LV-UW06
+- 802.11n Wireless USB Adapter
+- 650 Mbps Wireless Adapter
+Generic adapters may use different chipsets under the same product name.
+Verify your Hardware ID before installing.